apurvsikka/secondInstance-for-python/README.md

 # secondInstance-for-python
-# NOTE: this project is just a prototype of the final app which will be available by (idk when)
+# NOTE: this file is just a prototype of the final app which will be available by (idk when)
 secondInstance is a single-file python code runner to test a python file with one instance of the file already open (without opening a new terminal window)